renoust/talipot/doc/user/algorithm.rst

 Layout
 ======

-Tulip allows the visualization of information, and thus, provides several layout algorithms to display information and data in a neat fashion.
+Talipot allows the visualization of information, and thus, provides several layout algorithms to display information and data in a neat fashion.

 * Basic: